GeekMasher/geekmasher.dev/content/posts/19-06-15--first-post.md

   - Now.sh
   - GeekMasher
   - FirstPost
-description: "This is my first post on my newly created blog at geekmasher.dev, please join my journey towards becoming a better developer and security engineer."
 ---

 This is my first post on my newly created blog at [https://geekmasher.dev](https://geekmasher.dev), please join my journey towards becoming a better developer and security engineer.